mattppal/mattppal.github.io/_pages/writing.md

 ### SEO

-I've worked with the team at [Zuar](https://www.zuar.com/) to publish a number of SEO-focused articles:
+I've worked with the team at [Zuar](https://www.zuar.com/) to publish a number of technical blog posts:

 - [What are dbt Sources?](https://www.zuar.com/blog/what-are-dbt-sources/)
 - [The Complete Guide to Data Staging](https://www.zuar.com/blog/complete-guide-to-data-staging/)